 What are my responsibilities as a trustee?

-When you become a trustee, the first thing you’ll need to do is read the trust deed and related documents, and make sure you understand the contents.
-If you are replacing a trustee you will need to find out what role that person played.
+When you become a trustee, you’ll need to read and understand the trust deed and related documents, because these tell you what your responsibilities are and what you can and can’t do.
+If you are replacing a trustee, find out what specific role that person played.

-- meeting regularly to review the needs of the beneficiaries and any investments made by the trust
+- meeting together regularly to review the needs of the beneficiaries and any investments made by the trust;

 Back to top